Licence Application Guide

 10) Reminder to Enclose your FSESO Certificates

-Online: take a clear digital photo of the course report and upload it.
+Courses prior to October 15, 2025: you’ll receive 2 carbon copies of the Course Report for each course you completed.
+For Online: take a clear digital photo of the course report and upload it.
 As this system becomes digitizes you will be given digital copies of your course reports.

-For mail applications: You can send one to the RCMP and keep one for yourself for your records.
+For mail applications: You can send one carbon copy to the RCMP and keep one for yourself for your records.
 We recommend sending them the one that is most legible.
 Sometimes the information doesn’t transfer well through the carbon copies but don’t worry because the RCMP has processed all the information and it’s “in the system”.
 It’s very unlikely they’ll send your application back because they have trouble reading a certificate.

 11) If applying by mail…